ahungry/cl-protobufs/cl-protobufs.rst

 to be large enough to hold the serialized object; if it is not, an out-of-bounds condition may be signalled.

-The object is serialized into the byte array given by *buffer*, starting at the fixnum index *start* using the wire format.
+The object is serialized using the wire format into the byte array (i.e., a vector whose type is ``(unsigned-byte 8)``) given by *buffer*, starting at the fixnum index *start* .

-*visited* is a hash table used to cache object sizes.
+*visited* is an ``eql``-hash table used to cache object sizes.

-The returned values are the modified buffer containing the serialized object and the number of bytes required to serialize the object.
+The returned values are the modified buffer containing the serialized object and the index that points one past the last serialized byte in the buffer, which will be the number of bytes required to serialize the object if *start* was 0.

 ::